 Here are a few good questions to ask American based firms:

-- Do they have a Special Flight Operations Certificate that allows them to fly in Canada?
+- Do they have a Special Flight Operations Certificate (SFOC) that allows their pilots to fly in Canadian airspace?

-- Do they have Canadian based insurance coverage for the operation?
+- Do they have insurance coverage for the operations in Canada?

 - As a foreign entity, do they own a Canadian Corporation?

-- Who are the Canadian Directors fulfilling the residency requirements?
+- Who are the Canadian Directors fulfilling both the federal and provincial residency requirements?

 - Do they have Canadian Pilot certifications appropriate to the operation type and capable of flying the drone safely?

 - How have they vetted/qualified the Canadian partner companies?

 - What prior experience do their partners have undertaking the same drone operations as are being proposed?

 - What training do their partners have specific to the services being offered?

 - How have they verified with Transport Canada that the pilot/operator is in good standing?

 - How do they conduct the legally required “site surveys”?

 Please keep in mind there is MUCH more to vetting new suppliers and conducting drone operations in a highly regulated space than is listed above.